Christmas in Cuba for an Australian

-We decided to keep the gifts hidden, thinking the landlady would need her eyes sewn back in her head, when she saw the quantity of gifts we had collected over the past 6 months.
+We decided to keep the gifts hidden, thinking the landlady would need her eyes sewn back in her head when she saw the number of gifts we had collected over the past 6 months.
 Mind you in saying that, most were small souvenirs we would have bought anyway, and many of the decorations were key-rings, as we are collecting them from around the world, and going to make a ‘World Christmas Tree’ when our journey is over.
-Many of the hand beaded decorations my son had selected in Guatemala really looked sensational, with not a decoration over $1, and quite a few handmade ones too from our art and craft times.
+Many of the hand-beaded decorations my son had selected in Guatemala really looked sensational, with not a decoration over $1, and quite a few handmade ones too from our art and craft times.

-What really the tree special, was when a Christian neighbour brought us her tiny baby Jesus and a few plastic animals to put at the base of our tree.
-My son then in turn gave her a star he had made and coloured, fro her to put at the top of her tree.
+What really the tree special, was when a Christian neighbor brought us her tiny baby Jesus and a few plastic animals to put at the base of our tree.
+My son then, in turn, gave her a star he had made and colored, for her to put at the top of her tree.
 So kind considering they are poor, and so special!
 We were able to give her many things and some other decorations over the coming days to Christmas.

 I had wanted to cook our own Christmas meal, but ingredients were hard to come by, and though we had a kitchen we had no functioning oven, so I had to give up on that idea.
 This Christmas would just have to be different for us.

 We went to several of the large ritzy hotels and looked at the decorations, but really only one had great lights.
 Others just had a tree.
 We did find one big tree at Havana Libre – a large hotel.

 We also found a Spanish Santa on the streets.